Elijah2424/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that sets the permission to the file hello giving the owner and group no permissions and other users the read permission.
+A script that sets the mode of the file hello to -rwxr-x-wx